kubernetes/kops/docs/security_groups.md

 *Every time `kops update cluster` is run, it must include the above `--lifecycle-overrides`.*

-Then perform a rolling update in order to replace EC2 instances in the ASG with the new launch configuration:
+Then perform a rolling update in order to replace EC2 instances in the ASG with the new LaunchTemplateVersion:

 ```shell
 kops rolling-update cluster ${CLUSTER_NAME} --yes